luqeei1/RISCV-Group23/docs/Siddharth_Personal_Statement.md

         j       wait_trigger
 ```
+The pattern_complete subroutine starts with the ```li a3, 50``` instruction, which loads 50 into register ```a3```.
+This is the base delay at the end of the delay routine, meaning that it will always be at least this value before it resets.
+The ```jal``` instruction jumps and links register ```ra``` and executes the delay_routine, which is shown below.
+The ```j wait_trigger``` instruction is an unconditional jump to wait_trigger.

+So ultimately, I have added this so that when the pattern is complete, a delay is introduced and it will jump back to waiting for the trigger.

 ```
+delay_routine:
+        addi    a3, a3, -1
+        bne     a3, zero, delay_routine
+        ret
 ```
+The delay_routine subroutine is the subroutine which is responsible for the delay. ```addi a3, a3, -1``` decrements the value in the register by 1 and reduces the counter in ```a3``` to track how many iterations are left prior to the delay ending.
+The next line is responsible for checking if ```a3``` is equal to 0 or not via a ```bne``` instruction, and if it is, the loop exits and it returns back to the start.
+It not, it jumps back to the start of this subroutine and restarts the loop.

 ## ALU
 The ALU performs arithmetic and logic operations on two operands.
 Every arithmetic instruction specified on the RISC-V 32I instruction set are implemented, even if not every instruction has been used.